 Housing

 The split between renters and homeowners is about even.
-In this area, about 40% of buildings are large apartment buildings, and the rest are mainly single detached homes and townhouses.
-About half of properties in this part of the city were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
-This neighbourhood has a good selection of unit sizes, ranging from lofts to four or more bedrooms.
+Large apartment buildings are the predominant housing type, representing about 40% of dwellings in this part of the city, and the rest of the homes are mainly single detached homes and townhouses.
+About 45% of homes in this neighbourhood were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
+This area also has a good selection of unit sizes - houses range from lofts to four or more bedrooms.